Spencer Havner

-Early years
+Early life

 Born in Sacramento, California, Havner earned two varsity letters as an inside linebacker and tight end at Nevada Union High School in Grass Valley, California.
 During his career, he made over 232 tackles, 18 sacks and 12 interceptions.
 In his senior year, he led Nevada Union High to a 12-1 record and a trip to the city title game.
 Havner earned second-team All-State from Cal-Hi Sports and was named to the All-CAL first-team and All-Metro first-team.

 Havner also played basketball at Nevada Union all four years, and was a starter all the way through varsity.

 College career

 After a redshirt freshman year, Havner became a four-year starter for UCLA.
 In 2002, he started 13 games and made 96 tackles with 2 sacks with 2 interceptions.
 In 2003, Havner started 12 of 13 games and had 82 tackles, 1 sack and 3 interceptions.
 As a junior in 2004, Havner earned First-team All-America acclaim from CBS Sportsline.com and College Football News and was selected Second-team All-America by the Walter Camp Football Foundation.
 He was one of 12 semifinalists for both the Butkus Award and the Rotary Lombardi Award.
 Havner missed the Pioneer PureVision Las Vegas Bowl after having arthroscopic knee surgery, but, in 11 games, he accounted for 125 tackles, 1 sack and 2 interceptions.
 In 2005, Havner led the team with 99 tackles and 3 interceptions and added 2 sacks.
 Havner led UCLA to a 10-2 record with a win in the 2005 Sun Bowl versus Northwestern, where he made 7 tackles and had 1 interception in a 50-38 victory.